Mantovanelli1110/perturbed-hofstadter-well-definedness/README.md

 5. Exhaustively verify all **15 subsets** of this core

 ---
+## 📥 Symbolic Trace

+The file `data/symbolic_trace.txt` (and the embedded version used in some programs) contains a symbolic encoding of the sequence up to dyadic level (m = 36).

+It consists of:

+* a **5-state path** describing the local configuration types
+* an **E-code sequence** describing the recursive structure

+This trace is obtained by direct simulation of the recursion and subsequent symbolic encoding.

+It serves as a **fixed deterministic input** for reconstructing the finite model used in the proof.

+For convenience and reproducibility, the same trace is embedded directly in certain programs (e.g. construct_and_propagate.c), but it is identical to the version stored in:

+data/symbolic_trace.txt

+---
 ## Quick Start

 To execute the full formal computational proof pipeline on Windows, run: